Why Some People Don't Like Kissing During Sex (Yes, It's Normal)

 - "We kissed but it was not very passionate" (10%)

 - "Kissing would have been too intimate with this person" (7%)

-Published in the Journal of Sex & Marital Therapy, the study examined the particular acts that happened during 1,493 people's last sexual encounter, focusing specifically on touch-based actions that don't involve the actual genitals—like kissing, cuddling, and massaging.
-Some 87 percent of people reported kissing their partner, 70 percent reported cuddling, and 23 percent reported massaging.
-Among those who did at least one of these three things, 20 percent reported doing all three of them, whereas nearly one in five reported kissing but no cuddling or massage.
+The study asked 1,493 people about what acts happened during their last sexual encounter, focusing specifically on kissing, cuddling, and massaging.
+Some 87% of people reported kissing their partner, 70% reported cuddling, and 23% reported massaging.
+Among those who did at least one of these three things, 20% reported doing all three of them.

 "Kissing and cuddling appear to be critical aspects of postcoital affection and are associated with sexual and relationship satisfaction," the researchers explain in the paper.
 "Moreover, kissing, cuddling, and massage have been described as important aspects of sexual intimacy."